BradleyAWard/R-for-Data-Science/1-Data-Visualization/Data-Visualization.md

 ### Saving Your Plots

-Saving a plot as an image can be done using $\texttt{ggsave()}$, which will save the plot most recently created to your working directory.
+Saving a plot as an image can be done using `ggsave()`, which will save the plot most recently created to your working directory.

 ```r
 # Code 13